YaleiYangGlagsow/JRSSC/README.md

 ### estabilish dataframe

-Estabilsh a dataframe that contains MBF values and Fermi parameetrs.
-Specifically, each rwo of the dataframe denotes a pixel.
-Columns show information X coordinate, Y coordinate, MBF, Fermi parameter A, Fermi parameter $\tau$ and Fermi parameter $\omega$ and estiamted variance of the Fermi estimation.
+Establish a dataframe that contains MBF values and Fermi parameters.
+Specifically, each row of the dataframe denotes a pixel.
+Columns show information X coordinate, Y coordinate, MBF, Fermi parameter A, Fermi parameter $\tau$ and Fermi parameter $\omega$ and estimated variance of the Fermi estimation.

 ### MBF map using Fermi